Bikramjit Singh

-Bikramjit Singh (born 15 October 1992), is an Indian professional footballer who plays as a midfielder for I-League club Real Kashmir.
+Bikramjit Singh (born 15 October 1992) is an Indian professional footballer who plays as a midfielder for the I-League club Diamond Harbour FC.

 Career

 Early career

 Born in Gurdaspur, Punjab, Singh started his football career at the Sant Baba Hazara Singh Football Academy.
 He then went on to represent his state at the under-13 level, where he impressed in a tournament in Kolkata and got selected to the India under-13 side.
 After spending years with the India youth sides, Singh joined the All India Football Federation development side, AIFF XI for the 2010–11 I-League season.
 He scored his first professional goal directly from a corner kick on 30 December 2010 against HAL.
 His 53rd-minute strike was the second in a 2–1 victory for the league's developmental side.
 He then scored his second goal of his career on 13 January 2012 against Sporting Goa.
 He gave the then Pailan Arrows a 2–1 lead but the side could not hold on as they lost the match 3–2.